 - Aids in Marketing – Most companies use it as a marketing tool to promote their products.
 A good and attractive package further has a promotional appeal.

-- Acts as Communication Medium – Consumers can easily read the information you have put on your products packages and understand what your product is intended to offer them.
+- Acts as Communication Medium – Consumers can easily read the information you have put on your product packages and understand what your product is intended to offer them.

 - Helps to Differentiate – In addition to attracting consumers, good packages will further differentiate your offerings from other brands.

-- Convenience to Consumers – Consumers further get benefited from good packages.
+- Convenience to Consumers – Consumers further benefit from good packages.
 They can easily use, transport, and keep the products that are appropriately packaged.

 - The benefit to the Environment – In addition, good packages abide by natural concerns.
 They do not harm the natural environment and further aid in protecting the environment.

-You can adopt one of the four followings most popular strategies for packaging your products.
+You can adopt one of the four following most popular strategies for packaging your products.

 Changing the Package